jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

 5. Steps 2-4 can be repeated, if necessary, for setting `noiseThresh`.
 If the average of the signal at a point is less than `noiseThresh`, the point is not processed and set to zero.

 6. Steps 2-4 can be repeated for setting `maxWidth`.
 If the width of a peak is greater than `maxWidth`, then the peak is marked as "wide".
-These peaks be be skipped when segmenting the TOF in `segcscan`.
+These points are skipped when segmenting the TOF in `segcscan`.
 An example of a "wide" peak is shown below.
 These peaks represent damage that is close to the surface, blue, but where more than one peak is detected.

 <p align="center">
    <img src=assets/plotascans-wide.png  width="90%">